mostafaism1/cracking_the_coding_interview/Insights.md

 - A very common use case is when defining a helper recursive function with a custom return type (to return multiple values).

-12. Use the **runner approach** in linked list problems, here's the explanation from the CTCI book:
+13. Use the **runner approach** in linked list problems, here's the explanation from the CTCI book:

     > The runner technique means that you iterate through the linked list with **two pointers simultaneously**, with one **ahead** of the other.
 The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterates through.
     > For example, suppose you had a linked list a 1 - >a2 -> ••• ->an - >b1 ->b2 -> ••• ->bn and you wanted to rearrange it into a1 ->b1 ->a2 - >b 2 -> ••• - >an - >bn.
 You do not know the length of the linked list (but you do know that the length is an even number).
     > You could have one pointer pl (the fast pointer) move every two elements for every one move that p2 makes.
 When pl hits the end of the linked list, p2 will be at the midpoint.
 Then, move pl back to the front and begin "weaving" the elements.
 On each iteration, p2 selects an element and inserts it after pl.

-13. Queues are especially useful for the following 2 use cases:
+14. Queues are especially useful for the following 2 use cases:

     1. Breadth-first search.
     2. Implementing a cache.

-14. Use the same best practises on Test classes and Test methods that you use for regular classes and methods.
+15. Use the same best practises on Test classes and Test methods that you use for regular classes and methods.
     An example would be sharing test cases between 2 different implementations of the same interface, this can be achieved through placing the common test cases in an abstract class with a `protected` field of the interface type, each implementation's test class would then extend this abstract class and instantiate the protected field to its concrete type in a @BeforeEach.

-15. On why Trees & Graphs are more complicated than other **linearly** organized datastructures (i.e. List, Set, Stack, Queue):
+16. On why Trees & Graphs are more complicated than other **linearly** organized datastructures (i.e. List, Set, Stack, Queue):

     1. **Searching** is more complicated.
     2. Worst and Average case time **may vary widely**, and we **must** evaluate **both** aspects for any algorithm.
+- For example, in a BST insertion/deletion/lookups have an average case of O(lgN) and a worst case of O(N).

-16. Whenever you have 2 variables of the same **reference** type and the 2 variables are pointing to the same object initially, then changing one of those variables (i.e. re-pointing it to another object) **DOES NOT** change (i.e. re-point) the other one.
+17. Whenever you have 2 variables of the same **reference** type and the 2 variables are pointing to the same object initially, then changing one of those variables (i.e. re-pointing it to another object) **DOES NOT** change (i.e. re-point) the other one.

     - This one might seem obvious, but you will get it wrong surprisingly often, so let this be a reminder :).

-17. A useful refactoring is to replace any `Map<T, Boolean>` with a `Set<T>`.
+18. A useful refactoring is to replace any `Map<T, Boolean>` with a `Set<T>`.

-18. Use a `Set` instead of a `List` whenever these **2** conditions are met:
+19. Use a `Set` instead of a `List` whenever these **2** conditions are met:

     1. **Duplicate** elements are dis-allowed.
     2. The **Order** of elements is un-important.

+- Why?
+- To gain O(1) lookups.

-19. Do create **abstractions** that are meaningful at the problem's domain level, instead of relying on the language's low level structures/types (int/String/List/Set/etc.), create your own structures and abstractions.
+20. Do create **abstractions** that are meaningful at the problem's domain level, instead of relying on the language's low level structures/types (int/String/List/Set/etc.), create your own structures and abstractions (i.e. avoid primitive obsession).

 Note: You can think of this as **embedding** the problem's domain language inside the programming language of your choice, leading to a **DSL** that is at an **appropriate level** for the problem.

-20. When testing a method, document your testing strategy, and include the following:
+21. When testing a method, document your testing strategy, and include the following:

     1. Testing strategy:
        1. Input & output space partitions